rbndg/Ledger-Batch-Utility/README.md

 # Ledger Batch Utility
 Perform a set of actions on Ledger nano.
-This application should work with Bitcoin and Bitcoin forks like Dash

 ### Install